Urban Density: Good for Union Density

 Our publication Talking to Union Leaders About Smart Growth is a concise “Cliff’s Notes” summary of how sprawl harms union members in all the major sectors of the economy.

-Union Leaders Get It, Even If They Don't Know the Lingo
+Union Leaders Get It, Even If They Don’t Use Smart Growth Lingo

 In our study Labor Leaders as Smart Growth Advocates: How Unions See Suburban Sprawl and Work for Smart Growth Solutions we surveyed 50 labor federation leaders, mostly central labor council presidents (metro labor federations).
 We asked them two sets of questions: about their regional economies and about their legislative advocacy.

-- · cities in their metro area that are pushing for privatization of public services are doing so because they have lost a lot of their tax base.
+They clearly see sprawl harming union members: three-fourths or more believe that: the dispersion of jobs into the suburbs is undermining union density; the growing political power of the suburbs is bad for their state’s working families political agenda; and that cities in their metro area pushing for privatization of public services are doing so because they have lost a lot of their tax base.

 They are also staunchly pro-public transportation: more than two thirds have lobbied to preserve or expand mass transit operating budgets.
 Three fourths believe that regional transportation authorities should have more flexibility in how they allocate transportation dollars between highways and transit.
 Asked a hypothetical question, more than half said they believe that one out of three workers who drives to work in their area would switch to transit if the transit system gave them a choice.

-Two-thirds of the labor federation leaders said they have worked in coalition with environmental groups on environmental issues.
-The leaders reported personally belonging to environmental organizations at a far higher rate than U.S. adults generally.
+We also found that about two-thirds have worked in coalition with environmental groups on environmental issues and that the federation leaders personally belong to environmental organizations at a far higher rate than U.S. adults generally.